The Best Burritos in Los Angeles

 Sky's Gourmet Tacos

 Barbara J. "Sky" Burrell’s Mid-City restaurant dates to 1992 and features “Mexican food with a splash of soul.”
 Her space touts colorful neon signage, a dining room with salmon-hued walls and a portrait of Sky’s father, jazz bassist Charlie Burrell.
 Sky’s Gourmet Tacos is locally famous for well-spiced Mexican food.
-In Burrell’s world, a taco, quesadilla and burrito are variations on the same thing: tortillas with choice of topping, shredded iceberg lettuce and cheddar, sour cream, tomato and cilantro and “sassy sauce.”
-This is the rare instance when a burrito is open-faced.
-A “super shrimp” burrito has double the shrimp, which all luxuriate in that sassy sauce of chiles, cumin, garlic and oregano.
+In Burrell’s world, a taco, quesadilla and burrito are variations on the same thing: tortillas with choice of topping, shredded iceberg lettuce and cheddar, sour cream, tomato and cilantro and "Sassy Sauce."
+Available open-faced or wrapped, the Super Shrimp Burrito has double the shrimp, which all luxuriate in that sassy sauce of chiles, cumin, garlic and oregano.
 The flavorful, aromatic sauce coats the burrito’s core ingredient, the flour tortillas, and even comes on the side if you like.